digitalcredentials/docs/identity/design_decisions.md

 The DCC wallet will allow learners to select an identity method that complies with the Verifiable Credential data model, which is simply a URI.
 That allows learners to choose a web address, solid profile, or a DID method of their choice such as uport ethereum DIDs.

 The DCC wallet will provide a flexible identity plugin layer enabling different implementations.
-By default, and as a fallback implementation, the wallet includes the [sidetree DID method](https://identity.foundation/sidetree/spec/) --  specifically  [the long form variant](https://identity.foundation/sidetree/spec/#long-form-did-uris).
-Other methods will be added in the future.
 In our choices of built-in identity methods, we use the following criteria:

 - Inexpensive
 - Portable; self-sovereign (decentralizeD)
 - Standards-compliant, has multiple implementations

-For these reasons, the sidetree long-form DID method is a compelling first choice.
-The long-form enables the DID to be created fully off-chain and controlled by the user, but also allows it to be upgraded to a sidetree DID with other lifecycle management options (e.g. key rotation).
+The wallet will provide an initial implementation of did:key for pilots only, but this is not intended for use with longer-lived claims -- as our use cases require.
+More details coming.

 ## Issuer Registry